 If you turn from the main road that leads to Shivpuri – the starting point of River Rafting into the holy Ganges – and walk about the small alleys of Rishikesh, you’d find that the place is swirling with all kind of adventure sport and tour companies, alluring tourists to partake into its cultural destruction, by making Rishikesh nothing but just another weekend getaway around us.

-For those who can see its invisible forces and read all the unseen currents in the air, Rishikesh is a magical world.
-It is one of those places where you come to regain your inner consciousness and learn about maintaining harmony with the world – by staying close to the Ganges and under the undiluted purity of the Himalayas.
-Yet for many, the town has become a place for enchantment, for having a few pints of beer, and enjoying the aggression of Ganges while rafting and kayaking in it.
-But that’s not what Rishikesh’s real charm, at least not in its real sense.
+For those who can see its invisible forces and sense the unseen currents in its air, Rishikesh is a magical world.
+It is one of those places where you wohld want to come to regain your inner consciousness and learn about maintaining harmony with the world – by staying close to the Ganges and under the undiluted purity of the Himalayas.
+Yet for many, the town has become a place for enchantment, for having a few pints of beer, and enjoying the aggression of Ganges, rafting and kayaking.
+But that’s not what Rishikesh’s real charm is, at least not in its real sense.

 From Swami Vivekananda to Swami Shivananda and their uncountable followers – Rishikesh has acted as the fatherland for people to walk on their spiritual journey.
-No wonder, Rishikesh a place to practice spirituality not adventurism.
+No wonder, Rishikesh is a place to practice spirituality, and not adventurism.

-When I was in Shivananda Ashram for two months, trying to “be good and do good” as Swami Shivananda always inspired people to be, I realised that the new and fancy businesses, stretching their boundaries around its little walkways, are deteriorating the very essence of this place, every minute.
+When I was in Shivananda last year, in 2015, trying to “be good and do good” as Swami Shivananda always taught people, I realised that the new and fancy businesses, stretching their boundaries around its little walkways are deteriorating the very essence of this place.
 And with each visit, I get a sense as if this place is moving faster than ever to become one of those quintessential Himalayan towns, with strip of shopping centres and tourist shops.

 And that’s what happening to Rishikesh, slowly, but evidently!

-Though it’s a different thing that many people don’t find it having such high religious significance – as they otherwise do while speaking of Kedarnath or Badrinath.
-But for me, it is one of those (unfortunate) consecrated lands around the world that are going through a never-ending cultural makeshift, and are calling us every minute, to take our first step towards preserving their true identity!
+Though it’s a different thing that many people don’t find Rishikesh havingsuch high religious significance – as they otherwise do while speaking of Kedarnath or Badrinath.
+But for me, it is one of those (unfortunate) consecrated lands around the world that are going through a never-ending cultural makeshift, and are calling us every minute, to take our first step towards preserving their true identity.

 Another Similar Read: The story of Varkala — The dying ‘Benares’ of the south